1 Day Moment in Monaco

 Is Monaco Worth a Day Trip?

-While my Monaco experience didn’t live up to the hype—perhaps because I’m not yet in the right tax bracket to properly enjoy it—I’m determined to come one day and experience the principality in all its glory.
-Whereas we spent the rainy afternoon following a jam-packed train ride exploring the historical pursuits of Monegasque rulers, I’m certain it would be way sicker to sip champagne on a yacht while watching dragsters race around the track.
+While my Monaco experience didn’t live up to the hype—perhaps because I’m not yet in the right tax bracket to properly enjoy it—I’m determined to come back one day and experience the principality in all its glory.
+Whereas we spent the rainy afternoon following a jam-packed train ride exploring the historical pursuits of Monegasque rulers, I’m certain it would be way cooler to sip champagne on a yacht while watching dragsters race around the track.

 Monaco is certainly somewhere you can visit if that’s not your reality, but to really indulge in the unique luxuries the country has to offer, you’ve got to put your money where your mouth is.
-The good news for us regular folk is that it’s an extremely easy day, or even half-day, trip from Nice, so if you’ve got time to spare in the French Riviera you might as well make the visit!
+The good news for us regular folk is that it’s an extremely easy day—or even half-day—trip from Nice, so if you’ve got time to spare in the French Riviera you might as well make the visit!
 Consider it a once-in-a-lifetime opportunity to check a new country off your bucket list without having to bring your passport!

 When the time is right, I’ll be back in Monte Carlo prepared to shop, gamble, and spend to my heart’s content—it’s inevitable if I’m going to achieve my goal of dining at every Nobu location around the world 😉